-Oktoberfest is the most well-known beer festival in Munich, Germany, and possibly the world, but it is far from the only beer festival.
+Oktoberfest is the most well-known beer festival in Germany - even the world - but it is far from the only bierfest.
 Germans love their beer and Munich is the site of several large beer festivals, such as the Starkbierfest (strong beer festival) between winter and spring.

-Described as the “insider's Oktoberfest”, locals shake off winter hibernation with beers of Herculean strength.
-Starkbiers (strong, dark beers) are the drink of the season in this festival tied to monks, fasting and the changing of the seasons and has been celebrated since the 16th century.
+The “insider's Oktoberfest”, locals shake off winter hibernation with beers of Herculean strength.
+Starkbiers (strong, dark beers) are the drink of choice in this coldest of seasons.
+The festival is tied to monks, fasting and the changing of the seasons and has been celebrated since the 16th century.

 History of the Strong Beer Festival

 The Paulaner brothers started brewing their starkbier, Salvator, in the old Benedictine process in 1634.
 Originally, these heavy beers were brewed so strong to fortify the monks who brewed them and abstained from eating during the 40 days of Lent.
 The malty, nourishing beer became known as "liquid bread" (Flüssiges Brot) and helped keep up the strength and spirits of the monks.

 Bavarian rulers took note of the new brew and began ceremonial tappings of starkbier in the early 1700s.
 By 1751, the first of the Starkbier festivals was held.
 The celebration has continued to grow with more and more brewers and revelers gathering in Munich every year.

 What is Starkbier?